Geometric influences

-where $c$ is a universal constant. \end{Corollary} We now use the geometric influences to obtain an isoperimetric result for the Gaussian measure on $\mathbb{R}^n$: \begin{Theorem} Consider the product spaces $\mathbb R^n$ endowed with the product Gaussian measure $\mu^{\otimes n}$.
-Then for any transitive Borel-measurable set $A \subset \Real^n$ we have
+We use the geometric influences to obtain an isoperimetric result for the Gaussian measure on $\mathbb{R}^n$. \begin{Theorem} Consider the product spaces $\mathbb R^n$ endowed with the product Gaussian measure $\mu^{\otimes n}$.
+Then for any transitive Borel-measurable set $A \subset\Real^n$ we have